domu904/katanspec/README.md

 - you may lose childhood memories as you become more proficient with vim trying remember all the shortcut's you've created
 - until this process is fully baked, you may have to "visit the mothership" to do more complex project and solution mainpulations

+##Vim Tutorial
+You can take [this file](https://github.com/amirrajan/katanspec/blob/master/vim_tutorial.txt) and copy and paste it into VIM, work through it for a nice kickstart!

 ##Getting your "dev" environment setup on Windows

 The setup is still pretty manual.
 As this evolves, ideally there will be a chocolatey package that will get your entire environment up and running.
 For now this read me will have to do...